ajberkley/cl-binary-store/README.md

 #### (defmethod SERIALIZABLE-OBJECT-INFO (type))

 Must return two values.
-The first value must be a sequence of slot-names (symbols) which should be serialized for this object.
+The first value must be a list of slot-names (symbols) which should be serialized for this object.

 The second value may be NIL or a function which will be called with each slot-name and slot-value and should return a serializable object (like nil) for that slot.